Sbagni/Python-API/README.md

 Used the following to do this project:

 * Jupyter notebook.
-* Matplotlib or Pandas plotting libraries.
+* Matplotlib plotting libraries.
+* Pandas.

 ## Highlights